PINKDIAMONDVVS/hec-pharm-webpage-showcase/README.md

 ## 🎯 Project Overview

-Developed an enterprise-grade interactive platform for HEC Pharm USA, revolutionizing how medical professionals interact with pharmaceutical data through cutting-edge 3D visualizations and immersive user experiences.
+Developed an enterprise-grade interactive webpage for HEC Pharm USA, revolutionizing how medical professionals interact with pharmaceutical data through cutting-edge 3D visualizations and immersive user experiences.

 ### 🎭 The Challenge